-In the San Marcos system, only the fountain darter had a net disturbance (4.1%) of its total occupied habitat) per this assessment.
-Higher than average flow conditions experienced the entire year eliminated the need for recreational exclusion structures in designated State Scientific areas in 2016.
-This modification eliminated any project footprint over San Marcos salamander habitat and thus the reason no impacts were noted for this species in 2016 compared to previous years.
-For the Texas blind salamander and Comal Springs riffle beetle, there were no activities conducted in 2016 that directly impacted any of the orifices where collections have routinely been made over the years.
-As such, no direct impacts to subterranean or aquifer habitat was experienced from 2016 HCP mitigation and restoration measures in the San Marcos system.
+In the San Marcos system, both the Fountain Darter and San Marcos salamander had a net disturbance per this assessment.
+The Fountain Darter had approximately 3% of its total occupied habitat disturbed whereas the San Marcos salamander amount was less than 1%.
+For the Texas blind salamander, Comal Springs riffle beetle and Comal Springs dryopid beetle, there were no activities conducted in 2017 that directly impacted any of the orifices where collections have routinely been made over the years.
+As such, no direct impacts to subterranean or aquifer habitat was experienced from 2017 HCP mitigation and restoration measures in the San Marcos system.

-In summary, the 10% disturbance rule (Item M [a]) was in compliance for 2016.
+In summary, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2017.